 - Navy sweatshirt/cardigan with school logo.

-- Navy blue and white checked summer dresses may be worn.
+- Navy blue and white or green and white checked summer dresses may be worn.

 - School shorts can be also be worn during the summer term.